Drek282/PsychoStats/README.md

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested, some are working as intended, some are not matching up with the data and I have been unable to ascertain why.

-* The COD4 PsychoQuery is broken, not completely, but it's broken.

-* COD4 timestamps are broken, dates and times in the stats when it comes to COD4 are completely unreliable.
+* COD4 support is pretty broken, and at this time probably beyond the scope of my skills to fix it.

 ## **Stuff that Remains Untested**